pavankjadda/Angular-WebApp-ServiceNow/README.md

     })(request, response);
     ```
-11. This scripted api will be used in Angular App to access user information and roles
+11. This scripted api will be used in Angular App to access user information and roles.
+Mkae note of **Base API** path that looks like `/api/19668/angulartest`, this will be used in next steps